Millions gearing up for cold temperatures not seen for a generation

 It'll be a cold snap for the ages — the Ice Ages!

-The East, Midwest and even Deep South, are bracing for a once-a-generation arctic blast that'll leave 75 million Americans shivering in sub-zero temperatures, meteorologists said Tuesday.
+The East, the Midwest and even the Deep South, are bracing for a once-in-a-generation arctic blast that is forecast to leave 75 million Americans shivering in subzero temperatures, meteorologists said Tuesday.

-And 25 percent of America will get down to 0 degrees, in dangerous cold that'll touch 75 million U.S. residents.
+And 25 percent of America will get down to 0 degrees in dangerous cold that will touch 75 million U.S. residents.

 This arctic blast will surely freeze the texting thumbs of younger Americans.